 Catherine was presented with the flowers at the Abbey then she checks out the young Rainbow’s badges on the shirt of the children at the Commonwealth Day Service.

-Duchess talking to the Abbey Choir team.
+The Duchess of Cambridge talking to the Abbey Choir team.

-For the day, not disappointing our twitter squad who was hoping for a reward, Duchess of Cambridge chose to bring back red Catherine Walker Russian Great Coat that we fist saw in April 2014, when William and Catherine arrived in New Zealand with Prince George for their first Down under tour.
+For the day, not disappointing our twitter squad who was hoping for a reward, The Duchess of Cambridge chose to bring back red Catherine Walker Russian Great Coat that we fist saw in April 2014, when William and Catherine arrived in New Zealand with Prince George for their first Down under tour.